ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

     <img src="./media/Image01.png">

-## Features under development
+## Features Under Development
 The following features are under development, and will be available as soon as they are completed.

 - Outlet detail view
 - Bridge Deck addition to weir top
 - Auto Design feature to guide the engineer safe weir dimensions form iterative solutions as a function of some (or all ) varying parameters, such as Top width, flare width, downstream slope and bottom key dimensions
-- Reinforced concrete capping
+- Concrete capping with nominal reinformcement provission
--

 ## Workflow